AlexJukes/CV/README.md

 #### St. Hugh's College, Oxford (October 2009 to June 2012)

 - History, BA (Hons), 2.1
+- Distinction for dissertation on the concept of Orientalism in the writings of 19th-century explorers
 - President of the History Society
 - Captained St Hugh's College 3rd's Football Team to League title and promotion